kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 title: Kin Architecture Overview
 ---

-Welcome to the Kin Developer documentation.
-Here you'll find everything you need to allow your users to earn, spend, and manage Kin.
+Welcome to the Kin Developer Architecture Overview.
+Here you'll learn about all the high level components necessary for your Kin apps to function.
+Some of these are maintined by Kin and others will require you to implement them.

-Making Kin work for your users is a cooperative effort.
-In this diagram you'll see the [Kin Blockchain Service](#kin-blockchain-service) team is responsible for managing the [Kin Blockchain](#kin-blockchain) and [Horizon servers](#horizon-servers), while you will add features to your [Back-end Server](#back-end-server) and [Client App(s)](#client-app).
+In this diagram you'll see the [Kin Blockchain Service](#kin-blockchain-service) team is responsible for managing the [Kin Blockchain](#kin-blockchain) and [Horizon servers](#horizon-servers), while you are responsible for your [Back-end Server](#back-end-server) using one of our back-end Kin SDKs and [Client App(s)](#client-app) using one of our client Kin SDKs.
 For clarity and simplicity this is not a complete architecture, but only the parts meaningful to developing an app that uses Kin.

 ![](../img/kin-architecture-overview.png)

-Let's discuss the elements of Kin architecture from the bottom up, beginning with the two [Developer Service](#developer-service) elements you're directly responsible for creating.
+Let's discuss the elements of Kin architecture from the bottom up, beginning with the two [Developer Service](#developer-service).
+The developer service is just a general terms for the components that you (the developer) are directly responsible for creating.

 ## Developer Service

-You have direct control over developing one or more client apps and for maintaining a back-end server.
+Every developer that plans build a Kin app in a production enviroment is responsible for implementing and maintaining their own developer service (client and back-end).
+Each of these components will require a Kin SDK to be integrated into it.

 ### Client app